Mbsm Solutions, LLC

 Part B Premium

-For CY 2024, the projected standard Part B monthly premium amount is $174.70 ($164.90 in 2023) or higher, depending on your Modified Adjusted Gross Income (MAGI) filed with IRS in 2022.
+For CY 2025, the projected standard Part B monthly premium amount is $185 ($174.70 in 2024) or higher, depending on your Modified Adjusted Gross Income (MAGI) filed with IRS in 2023.
 This corresponds to about 25% of the full premium, and the remaining is paid by the federal government.

 The premium then increases by income bracket to 35%, 50%, 65%, 80%, and 85% of the full premium.
-According to CMS, about 8% of the beneficiaries with Part B are affected by the premium adjustment known as Income Related Monthly Adjustment Amount (IRMAA).
+According to CMS, for 2024 about 8% of the beneficiaries with Part B are affected by the premium adjustment known as Income Related Monthly Adjustment Amount (IRMAA).

 Part B Deductible

-The calendar year 2024 Part B deductible is $240 ($226 in 2023).
+The calendar year 2025 Part B deductible is $257 ($240 in 2024).
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services (including most doctor services while you’re a hospital inpatient), outpatient therapy, and durable medical equipment (DME)

 Private Insurance Options